Lewy Body Dementia (LBD)

 Struggling to differentiate what is real and what is not.
 For example, a person might believe others are out to get them when they are just trying to help.

 Adults often find concentration increasingly difficult as they age.
-But this is far more pronounced in people with LBD, with a twist!
+But this is far more pronounced in people with LBD.
 For instance, they may be able to concentrate on a complex matter and yet, struggle with a simple task.

 A growing, persistent feeling of sadness.